Get to Know Critical Peak Pricing (CPP)

-CPP is the default option for small, medium, and large business customers (Rate Schedules TOU-GS-1, TOU-GS-2, TOU-GS-3, and TOU-8) as well as large Agricultural and Pumping (Rate Schedules TOU-PA-3) customers.
-CPP offers a discount on summer electricity rates in exchange for higher prices during 12 CPP event days per year called between 4 p.m. and 9 p.m., usually occurring on the hottest summer days.
-If your business reduces its electricity use when we notify you of CPP events, you can lower your overall costs during the summer season—when your bills are typically the highest.
+CPP is the default option for small, medium, and large business customers (Rate Schedules TOU-GS-1, TOU-GS-2, TOU-GS-3, and TOU-8) as well as large Agricultural and Pumping (Rate Schedule TOU-PA-3) customers.
+CPP provides four months of summer season bill credits in exchange for paying higher electricity prices during 12 to 15 annual CPP events.
+When called, CPP events are from 4 p.m. to 9 p.m., usually occurring on the hottest summer days.
+If your business reduces its electricity use when we notify you of CPP events, you can minimize these higher prices.
+Plus, your business will earn credits on your electricity bills during the summer season — when your bills are typically the highest.

 If you are enrolled in Critical Peak Pricing, you could get $75 back when you register your qualifying smart thermostat in the Technology Incentive Program.

 During a CPP event, we will notify your smart thermostat provider to temporarily adjust the temperature setting on your thermostat to limit A/C usage at your business.
 You will always have the ability to adjust the temperature during these events, but this could affect your CPP event charges.